 C. Show that your municipality practices Integrated Pest Management, using natural pest control and the best available science to minimize pesticide and herbicide use.

 The Village of McFarland utilizes IPM practices.
 Historically, staff research or solicit information on best practices to minimize chemical use.
 The Village is currently developing a formal pesticide use policy that will further minimize pesticide use on Village property.
 An example would be identifiying herbicide free parks.
 Weed control in these parks will occur through mechanical means such as mowing and hand pulling weeds.
 This year we received 100s of hours of volunteer labor pulling weeds from within our playgrounds.

 L. OTHER: Demonstrate in a narrative.

 The Village of McFarland’s Natural Resources Committee identified several sensitive bird nesting areas that had significant dog issues.
-The Village had custom signs made and placed them at Marsh Woods Park on the shore of Lower Mud Lake.
+The Village had custom signs made and placed at Marsh Woods Park on the shore of Lower Mud Lake.
 The signs explicitly denote the area as sensitive bird nesting grounds and prohibit unleashed dogs.
 The signs have worked out very well in controlling off leash dogs.
 The Village will continue to evaluate property to determine additional areas as sensitive bird nesting habitat.